Pediatric Orthopedic Surgeons treating Leg Muscle Strain

 • Dedicated pediatric facilities: Medical City Children’s Orthopedics and Spine Specialists are dedicated to providing children with a safe and comfortable environment.

-• We have offices in Arlington, Dallas, Flower Mound, Frisco, and McKinney, TX.
+• We have offices in Dallas, Arlington, Flower Mound, Frisco, and McKinney, TX.

 Finally, our board-certified physicians and fellowship-trained orthopedic surgeons use the full range of treatments to treat growth plate fractures and return kids to the activities they enjoy.
 Get in touch with us today at 214-556-0590 to schedule an appointment.